UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 This approach allows a one-page template designer to arrange placeholders without worrying about what content will be represented there.
-The page that will inherit this uniCMS template will then define which publications to import, which links to handle and so on.
+The page that will inherit this uniCMS template will then define which publications to import, which web link to handle and so on.
 Think about the management of a
 Home Page, where each content is selectively chosen by publishers.